Boyquotes/HirokisPoopsGodot/README.md

 # Hiroki's Poops

 ## NOTICE: Please don't fork this repository.
 Read the license, please.

 Hiroki's Poops is a game where you fly around the sky and shoot poops.
-It is a heavy modification of this [pygame tutorial](https://realpython.com/pygame-a-primer/).
+The game started out as a heavy modification of this [pygame tutorial](https://realpython.com/pygame-a-primer/), but after a few years I ported it over to Godot Engine.
-It supports joysticks.
 I suggest that you check out the original game and see how much it's been changed!

 ## Table of contents